hujhax/austin-improv-wiki/A Penny Dreadful.md

 The stage performers wore formal blacks, reds, and grays that suggested the 19th century.

 ### Tech
 The show was scored with classical music, and used red washes to emphasize murder scenes.
+Washes were preferred over spotlight scenes as per the genre.

 ### Publicity Blurb
 From the show announcement:<blockquote>"Inspired by the tales of [[Wikipedia - Bram Stoker|Bram Stoker]] and [[Wikipedia - Edgar Allen Poe|Edgar Allen Poe]], by the British [[Wikipedia - Hammer Studios|Hammer Studios]] horror films of the 1960s, and featuring a dash of [[Wikipedia - Scooby Doo|Scooby Doo]], comes an improvised gothic horror tale replete with rich characters, terrible secrets, and all kinds of spooky goings-on."</blockquote>